CometVisu/CometVisu/doc/manual/en/colab/howto-vm.rst

    Then the link to your own fork on Github must be inserted.
 Confirm the default directory and confirm "Open Repository" after downloading.
-   For the topic github (create user, create fork, etc.) please refer to the section: doc: `General preparations <index>` in the documentation.
+   For the topic github (create user, create fork, etc.) please refer to the section :doc:`General preparations <index>` in the documentation.

 7. Install the extension `restructuredtext` in the VS Code Editor.
 To do this, go to the menu item "View -> Extensions -> restructuredtext" and